N-i-k-e-t/ASRA-Bot/README.md

 ## TEAM AI TASK FORCE (ATF) or ASARA BOT
 by Niket Patil

+## Email niketpatil1624@gmail.com and your team ID is Data-230326

 This project automates the processing of food and petrol bill receipts from emails using Datamatics TruBot, TruCap+, and Python.

 **Demo Video:**